American Sign Language (ASL) is a visual language with unique grammar and syntax.

 ASL is the third most used language in the United States.
-Students will also get to
+Students will also learn

 in Stillwater and other locations in Oklahoma.

-ASL would be a beneficial skill with degrees or careers that work directly with the
+ASL is a beneficial skill for degrees or careers that work directly with the Deaf

 Sign Language Interpreter